 Most HELOCs are adjustable-rate loans, although more lenders are offering fixed-rate options.
 With adjustable-rate HELOCs, the loan may have a fixed rate during the draw period, then the rate adjusts once the draw period expires.
 Other lines of credit adjust right away with the prime rate.
 In a rising-rate environment, loans will get more expensive.

 For many home projects, the total cost is often not known until the renovation is complete.
 With a HELOC, you can withdraw only the amount you need.
 Consequently, you pay interest only on that amount.
 For example, if you’re approved for a $100,000 HELOC but use only $70,000, you owe interest on the $70,000.

-Most HELOCs are tied to the prime rate, which is currently at 5.50 percent.
+The average interest rate for HELOCs fluctuates, and is currently at 6.23%.
 “So, the HELOC can be a good tool to make updates to someone’s property,” says Lane of Marshall, Everett & Associates.

 Another advantage of a HELOC is that the monthly payments are usually smaller than a cash-out refinance or personal loan.
 The reason for this is that borrowers are required to repay only the interest during the draw period.

 For homeowners who want to make major renovations without having to make large monthly payments right away, HELOCs are a good choice.